Our history

 In 1823 a public garden opened on the Kruisstraat: Tivoli.
 Here, concerts are presented in the open air.
 In 1871 a concert hall is built within the gardens, which is also named Tivoli.
 Many 'Utrechters' come here to take a stroll, hear music and socialize.
 After eighty years of heavy use the building is bad shape.
 In 1955 the building on the Kruisstraat is demolished, and a temporary concert hall, entirely constructed out of timber, is opened at the Lepelenburg park.
 Because of its temporary nature, the building is built between, around and over the trees.
 Meanwhile, the city council decides to build a new, permanent music venue at Vredenburg square.
 Herman Hertzberger is appointed as the architect - in 1977 the first stone is laid.

 Muziekcentrum Vredenburg is opened in 1979.
 The temporary building at Park Lepelenburg, Tivoli, is squatted: the unofficial Komité Tivoli Tijdelijk (Committee Temporary Tivoli) hosts pop and punk shows there.
 However, the building burns down not much later, in March 1979.
 Tivoli Tijdelijk finds a new home in the former N.V.
 Huis on the Oudegracht (Old Canal).
-After a very turbulent start the city of Utrecht agrees to legalise the new Tivoli in 1982 - Utrecht now has a legitimate pop venue.
-Tivoli Oudegracht is a home base for many concerts, dance nights and festivals like Le Guess Who? and Summer Darkness.
+After a very turbulent start the city of Utrecht agrees to legalise the new Tivoli in 1982 – Utrecht now has a legitimate pop venue.
+Tivoli Oudegracht is a home base for many concerts, dance nights and festivals.
+Legendary artists like Prince, Pearl Jam, Pixies, Red Hot Chili Peppers, Queens of the Stone Age, Arctic Monkeys and Nirvana perform at Tivoli.

 After a few trial concerts Muziekcentrum Vredenburg officially opens its doors on January 26th, 1979.
 Her royal highness princess Beatrix and prince Claus attend the start of the ten festive opening days.
 Besides countless classical concerts, Vredenburg also presents jazz, pop and world music.